|

 The table can be examine and analyce.
 In this case, we can do groupBy statistics to know about the number of occurrences per species selecting the species boht as GroupBy and as Attributes to aggregate and using the "count defined" aggregation.
 The results is a little table with two columns one with the species name and another with the number of occurrences per species.

-Then we can create a bar chart that reprensents the table by selecting the species as categories and the countDefined as values.
+Then we can create a bar chart that represents the table by selecting the species as categories and the countDefined as values.
 We can easily see that the Mustela putorius is the species with more registered occurences.

 Now we can report our little "finding" as geospatial user feedback.
 First, we need to connect the 'Feedback' tool to the 'Select row' element that contains the selected dataset record in the catalogue.
 By double clicking the GUF tool we can press the [Add feedback] botton.